Em-Arce/Em-Arce/README.md

 📝 I’m currently learning Web Development at Avion School.

-🗄️  I will submit the outputs from my class in this space.
+🗄️  I will submit the outputs from my class in batch8-activities repository.

 😃 I’m looking for help in Javascript, Ruby on Rails and best practices in web development.